sbcgua/sap-nw-abap-vagrant/README.md

 - open shell in cloned directory (where `Vagrantfile` is)
 - run `vagrant up`
 - wait for installation to finish ... (took ~1-1.5 hours on my laptop)
 - you can connect to the system and follow the post-install steps from the official guide (in particular SAP licence installation).
-The system will be at 127.0.0.1, 00, NPL.
+The system will be at **127.0.0.1, 00, NPL**
+- *optionally*, run `vagrant ssh -c "sudo /vagrant/scripts/install_addons.sh"` to install SSL certificates mentioned above and latest [abapGit](https://github.com/larshp/abapGit).
+This can only be done **AFTER** licence installation.

 ## How to use

 Starting from v1.1 of this repo the scripts install sapnw as a `systemd` service and enables it by default.
 So the netveawer should automatically start on boot (note that it will take a minute or two after the machine is up) and you should be able to connect.
 On the system halt the service will attempt to gracefully stop NW (with 5 min timeout).
-If you want to disable the service for whatever reason run `vagrant ssh -c sudo systemctl disable sapnw`, then start/stop sap manually (see below).
+If you want to disable the service for whatever reason run `vagrant ssh -c "sudo systemctl disable sapnw"`, then start/stop sap manually (see below).

 ### Start/stop virtual machine